Best Air Tools For Automotive Restoration

 #3) Dual-Action Palm Sander

-The D/A, or dual-action sander, is small and light and works at lower RPMs than other air tools.
+The D/A, or dual-action sander is small and light and works at lower RPMs than other air tools.
 They have a dual orbital motion that helps prevent scratching.

-Its primary use is to "feather", or fan out the area around a panel repair.
-150 or 220-grit sandpaper is commonly used.
-When using a D/A sander, keep it flat to the surface and don't press down too hard.
+TIP: When using a D/A sander, keep it flat to the surface and don't press down too hard.
 Let the sander do the work.

 #4) Air Sander

-Because they work at higher RPMs without the orbital motion of a D/A sander, air sanders make quick work of paint removal and grinding down welds.
-Caution: they can also warp/damage sheet metal, so they need to be used with finesse.
+As they work at higher RPMs without the orbital motion of a D/A sander, air sanders make quick work of paint removal and grinding down welds.

 #5) Air Drill

 An air drill enables you to drill holes in sheet metal without running out of power or getting the drill hot.
-Be careful though, air drills run so fast that you may have a hard time starting a pilot hole.

 #6) Air Hammer